-In our opinion the financial statements:
+In our opinion:

-- give a true and fair view of the state of the Group's and of the Parent Entity's affairs as at 31 October 2023 and of the Group's and Parent Entity's profit for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and
+- the financial statements give a true and fair view of the state of the Group's and of the Parent Entity's affairs as at 31 December 2024 and of the Group's profit for the year then ended; and - the financial statements have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice.

-We have audited the financial statements of Law Society of Scotland ("the Parent Entity") and its subsidiaries (the "Group") for the year ended 31 October 2023 which comprise the Group and Society income statements, the Group and Society statements of comprehensive income, the Group and Society statements of financial position, the Group and Society statements of changes in reserves, the Group and Society cash flow statements and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Law Society of Scotland ("the Parent Entity") and its subsidiaries ("the Group") for the year ended 31 December 2024 which comprise Group and Society Income Statements, Group and Society Statements of Comprehensive Income, Group and Society Statements of Financial Position, Group and Society Statements of Changes in Reserves, Group and Society Cash Flow Statements, and notes to the financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).